Skip to content

 Key data structures

-Before we talk about extending roxygen2, we need to first discuss two important data structures that power roxygen: tags and blocks.
+Before we dive into extending roxygen2, we need to first discuss two important data structures that power roxygen: tags and blocks.

 Tags